CPCB vs WHO Air Pollution Standards in India: NAAQS and WHO AQG Explained

 Key Takeaways for Readers

-• WHO guideline values provide global scientific reference points based on international evidence review and are advisory rather than legally enforceable.
+• WHO guideline values are global scientific reference levels based on international health research.

-• Differences between CPCB and WHO values reflect institutional design, averaging conventions, and reporting objectives, rather than simple rankings of “better” or “worse.”
+• Differences between CPCB and WHO values reflect different monitoring and reporting purposes rather than simple “better” or “worse” standards.

 References